What is Healthy Democracy?

 Programs and Projects

-Healthy Democracy ran the Citizens’ Initiative Review process in 2012 on behalf of the Oregon Citizens’ Initiative Review Commission.
+Healthy Democracy runs the Citizens’ Initiative Review on behalf of the Oregon Citizens’ Initiative Review Commission.
 We also serve as a resource for organizations and individuals wanting to develop the CIR in their own states.

 Support for our Work